Gravitational Waves from Particle Decays during Reheating: Results

-{\it Results.---} In Fig.~\ref{fig: summary} we show our results, where we have taken $y_\phi=10^{-10}$, $y_f=1$, and ${\rm Br}_\chi=0.1$.
+In Fig.~\ref{fig: summary} we show our results, where we have taken $y_\phi=10^{-5}$ for the inflaton decay (black dot-dashed) and $v_S=0.3M_P$ for the $B-L$ Higgs decay (red dashed).
 As can be seen from Eqs.~(\ref{eq: h2OGW from inflaton decay}) and (\ref{eq: f_peak from inflaton decay}), the peak value of $h^2\Omega_{\rm GW}\simeq 5.2\times10^{-18}$ from the inflaton decay does not depend on $y_\phi$, while the place of the peak varies with $y_\phi$.
-The red solid and dashed lines are the contributions from the Higgs boson decay with $m_\chi=10^{12}$ GeV and $10^{13}$ GeV, respectively.
 The black shaded region is excluded by the LIGO observing run 3~\cite{KAGRA:2013rdx}, and the other shaded regions are future projections of LISA and BBO, whose sensitivity curves are taken from Ref.~\cite{Thrane:2013oya}.
 The sensitivity curves of CE and DECIGO are taken from Refs.~\cite{Reitze:2019iox} and~\cite{Seto:2001qf}, respectively.
 Shown in the brown line indicates the parameter space that can be explored by proposed experiments using resonant cavities~\cite{Herman:2020wao,Herman2022}.
 The constraint from the BBN, $h^2\Omega_{\rm GW}<1.3\times10^{-6}$ \cite{Yeh:2022heq}, is depicted by the dotted line.